Beautiful Bogey Hole

 For part C and any further information on Tree Removal Newcastle click here.

-For Newcastle City Council Tree Removal on private property that don’t meet these guidelines, a tree report by a qualified Arborist is required.
-This report has enough information for council to approve your application.
-The information in this report will have age, size and species of tree, health, life expectancy and enough photos with evidence of tree in question.
-A qualified Arborist will not write a report if he/she does not find enough evidence that this tree is diseased, dying or dangerous and requires removal.
+For Newcastle City Council Tree Removal on private property that doesn’t meet these guidelines, a tree report by a qualified Arborist is required.
+This report has enough information for the council to approve your application.
+The information in this report will have age, size, and species of tree, health, life expectancy, and enough photos with evidence of the tree in question.
+A qualified Arborist will not write a report if he/she does not find enough evidence that this tree is diseased, dying, or dangerous and requires removal.

 Branch Management can provide you with Newcastle City Council Tree Removal advice and can even fill out your application forms for you.
 If you require a tree report by a Qualified Arborist or you are after a FREE quote please call Jess on 0419 289 223.
 We are happy to help you in any way possible.

 For free quotes phone Jess 0419 289 223 or contact us below

 It is a our friendly, professional approach to making your experience a pleasurable one.
 Safety is our priority.